NethServer/ns8-nethsecurity-controller/README.md

 - logs.json: a dashboard where you can visualize the logs from all the connected machines and filter them by hostname, application, and priority
 - loki.json: a dashboard with the most important metrics from Loki, like the number of logs ingested, the number of logs dropped, and the status of queriers

-Default credentials are `admin`/`admin`.
+Grafana is accessible at `https://<controller-host>/grafana/`, default credentials are `admin`/`admin`.
 You can change them on the first login.

-### Promtail and Metrics
+### WebSSH

-Using [`ns-plug`](https://dev.nethsecurity.org/nethsecurity/packages/ns-plug/) the module automatically provides Prometheus and Loki endpoints so that NS8 can have all the data in the same place.
-You can browse the logs with [the command provided in configuration](#configure) while prometheus will most likely be already scraping off the NethSecurity data shortly after the first connection using [Service Discovery](https://github.com/NethServer/ns8-prometheus/#service-discovery).
+[WebSSH](https://github.com/huashengdun/webssh) is a web-based ssh client.
+It's configured using parameters in the webssh.service unit.

+Access to WebSSH is protected using a random generated URL, you can find it inside the module configuration file at `/home/nethsecurity-controller1/.config/state/config.json`.

 ## Uninstall